-The Friedrich Naumann Foundation Beirut Office is focused on Lebanon and it's people.
+The Friedrich Naumann Foundation Beirut Office is focused on Lebanon and its people.
 Regional and local turmoil makes the work of the foundation in this country challenging, forcing our office in Beirut to constantly adapt to new social and political changes.
-In Lebanon, our main objective is to support Lebanese start-ups, civil society organizations and liberal political parties while raising awareness about political education, female empowerement and durable development.
+In Lebanon, our main objective is to support Lebanese start-ups, civil society organisations and liberal political parties while raising awareness about political education, female empowerment and durable development.

 In partnership with “Nahnoo” we have developed and designed a Guidebook specific about the municipal election law and campaigning for elections: The guidebook provides a general overview about the municipal election law, election campaign, citizen engagement and communication campaign.

 The Friedrich Naumann Foundation (FNF), in partnership with the United Nations Development

 Programme (UNDP) and the Lebanese American University (LAU), recently organized a two-day bootcamp